Estimated reading time: 5 minutes

 Target those employees who have the capacity, willingness, and interest in growing and help them increase responsibility.

-This offers them new and interesting responsibilities and allows you to focus on higher-level tasks.
+This offers them new and interesting responsibilities and allows them to focus on higher-level tasks.

 - Research is a great task to delegate.